shakes76/PatternFlow/recognition/lyubinapple/readme.md

 4. The output layer of the generator uses tanh
 5. Use adam optimizer to train GAN, set the learning rate to 0.0002
 6. I try to add batch normalization function into generator and discriminator.
 But the performance is bad.
 So in the end I did not use this function.
+7. Save the model design part separately in Model_DCGAN.py, and call the model in DCGAN_OAI.py.

 **Data split:**